ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 </policies>
 ```

-In the given example, the `hdd_in_order` policy implements the [round-robin](https://en.wikipedia.org/wiki/Round-robin_scheduling) approach.
-Since the policy defines only one volume (`single`), the data are stored on all its disks in circular order.
-Such a policy can be quite useful if there are several similar disks mounted to the system.
+In given example, the `hdd_in_order` policy implements the [round-robin](https://en.wikipedia.org/wiki/Round-robin_scheduling) approach.
+Thus this policy defines only one volume (`single`), the data parts are stored on all its disks in circular order.
+Such policy can be quite useful if there are several similar disks are mounted to the system, but RAID is not configured.
+Keep in mind that each individual disk drive is not reliable and you might want to compensate it with replication factor of 3 or more.

 If there are different disks, the policy `moving_from_ssd_to_hdd` can be used instead.
 The volume `hot` consists of an SSD disk (`fast_ssd`), and the maximum size of a part that can be stored on this volume is 1GB.
 All the parts with the size larger than 1GB will be stored directly on the `cold` volume, which contains an HDD disk `disk1`.
 Also, once the disk `fast_ssd` gets filled by more than 80%, data will be transferred to the `disk1` by a background process.